- Written by Dr.Mehmet Demircioglu

 A helmet or tight head protection changes the answer because it adds pressure, heat, sweat, and repeated removal friction.
 I do not judge a helmet like a loose clean hat.
 A helmet is designed to grip the head, and that grip can rub the recipient area, donor area, or both.

-The Diamond guidance on wearing a helmet after a hair transplant uses at least 30 days as a minimum, often longer when the helmet is tight, heavy, or worn for long periods.
+The guidance on wearing a helmet after a hair transplant uses at least 30 days as a minimum, often longer when the helmet is tight, heavy, or worn for long periods.
 For sport, I am even more careful because the helmet is not only sitting on the scalp.
 It may move during impact.

 Protective headgear can sound reassuring, but it can create its own problem.
 If it presses, slides, heats the scalp, or catches the grafted hair when removed, it may be worse than no sport at all during early healing.
 Delaying the sport is safer than using uncomfortable protection to justify returning too soon.